 - Varadero – American Airlines, Southwest, United

-If you need to connect to the internet, wifi is available at specific hotspots and hotels.
+If you need to connect to the internet, wifi in Cuba is available at specific hotspots and hotels.
 You need to buy wifi cards and they cost between 1.5 and 5 CUC depending on the length of time purchased.
 Calling home or abroad is very expensive and it is not possible to use Skype or FaceTime.
 Instead, use Facebook Messenger and Whatsapp.
-Another popular option is IMO, another messenger service that runs well with the slow connection.
-Had I traveled to Cuba alone I would’ve purchased a wifi card, but my cousin and I accounted for each other well.
+Another popular messenger service is IMO which runs well with the slow connection.
+If I traveled to Cuba alone I would’ve purchased a wifi card, but my cousin and I accounted for each other well.